-Just drain and rinse a can or two of chickpeas (it might say Garbonzo beans on the label — same thing, but in Spanish) or soak dried ones overnight, toss them with whatever flavorings you like.
+Just drain and rinse a can or two of chickpeas (it might say Garbonzo beans on the label — same thing, but in Spanish) or prepare some dried chickpeas and toss them with whatever flavorings you like.

 I used salt, garlic powder, and paprika, but you can use tons of things.
 Chili powder, lemon juice and dill, onion, black pepper — they go well with almost anything so it’s a lot of fun to experiment and play with various flavors.

 Most of the recipes I saw called for oil but I went with a dry-roasted (no oil) method and baked in the oven.
 It worked great – just toss slightly damp chickpeas in with your seasonings and spread them out on a cookie sheet with parchment paper or a silicone baking mat like so: